t-richards/password-generator/README.md

  - You want your passwords to be "pronounceable" or "memorable"
  - You want a password generator with a GUI
+ - You have an old kernel or C library without the `getrandom` call in it

 ## Getting started